abhiyanbeta/git/README.md

 This is more of a cheatsheet as a reminder/reference, rather than a tutorial.
 If you do not understand something, I suggest first checking out the links in the sources at the bottom of this file.

+Also, this is a very beginner cheatsheet, since I am only getting started with git myself.

 ***
 ### Install git